 Term Meaning Reference Air Operator This term addresses AOC holders, NCC- and SPO Operators AOC holder Air Operator Certificate holder.
 Sometimes refered to as "certified operator" in the regulation.
-(EU) No 965/2012 ATO CPL, MPL and ATPL ATOs providing training for the CPL, MPL and ATPL and the associated ratings and certificates; FOCA Abbreviation - used herein for simplification ATO LAPL, PPL, SPL and BPL ATOs providing training only for the LAPL, PPL, SPL and BPL and the associated ratings and certificates; Derived from (EU) No 1178/2011 CAMO Continuing Airwortiness Management Organisation (EU) No 1321/2014 could This term expresses a possibility. http://oxforddictionaries.com/definition/english/could FSTD Qualification Certificate holder only The word only in this context means, that the organisation does ONLY operate FSTDs and does not have another branche subject to certification, declaration, approval or authorisation according to (EU) 2018/1139 FOCA Term used for this CL ideally This term expresses a best possible means of compliance and/or best experienced industry practice.
+(EU) No 965/2012 ATO CPL, MPL and ATPL ATOs providing training for the CPL, MPL and ATPL and the associated ratings and certificates; FOCA Abbreviation - used herein for simplification ATO LAPL, PPL, SPL and BPL ATOs providing training only for the LAPL, PPL, SPL and BPL and the associated ratings and certificates; Derived from (EU) No 1178/2011 CAMO Continuing Airwortiness Management Organisation (EU) No 1321/2014 could This term expresses a possibility. http://oxforddictionaries.com/ definition/english/could FSTD Qualification Certificate holder only ertificate holder organisation does ONLY operate FSTDs and does not ideally This term expresses a best possible means of compliance and/or best experienced industry practice.
 FOCA recommendation may This term expresses a positive permission.
 EC English Style Guide: Ch.
 7.21 may not, must not These terms express a prohibition.
 EC English Style Guide: Ch.
 7.20 NCC or SPO; NCC / SPO This term is meant to address both "Non commercial operator of complex motor powered aircraft" and "Specialised operations Operators", sometimes refered to as "declared operator" in the regulation.
 (EU) No 965/2012 need not This term expresses a negative permission.
 EC English Style Guide: Ch.
-7.22 Organisation This term herein covers any company including the "air- operator", wheras the term " operator" only aims at air operators.
+7.22 Organisation This term herein covers any company including the " air -operator", wheras the term "operator" only aims at air operators.
 FOCA advise for this certification leaflet shall not, will not These terms express an obligation, a negative command.
 EC English Style Guide: Ch.
 7.20 shall, must, will These terms express an obligation, a positive command.
 EC English Style Guide: Ch.
 7.19 should This term expresses an obligation when an acceptable means of compliance should be applied.
 EASA Acceptable Means of Compliance publications FOCA policies and requirements SPO Authorisation holder SPO Operator who holds an (or several) "authorisation(s) for high risk commercial specialised operations".
 Such operators are sometimes refered to as "auhorised operator" in the regulation.
 (EU) No 965/2012